Hometown: Philadelphia, PA

 Temple Law Community

-During my four years at Temple Law I was a member of Health Law and the Committee of 51.
+During my four years at Temple Law I was a member of Health Law Society and the Committee of 51.
 I also served as Honor Code Representative and Class President.

 As the Honor Code Representative and Class President, I was introduced firsthand to the difficult decisions that go into an inquiry to a peer’s integrity and the impact of the outcome of such an inquiry on that person.
 This was a powerful lesson I will take into my career.
 It is a monumental responsibility to continually develop my ability to advocate for my clients.

 As an Evening student working full-time while in law school, experiential opportunities were difficult to fit into my schedule.
 However, I was fortunate enough to participate in Professor Mandelbaum’s Trust and Estates Clinical.

 During this course, we were able to provide wills, financial powers of attorney, and medical directives for residents of a senior home, police, and firefighters.
 I also took the opportunity to volunteer for a Wills for Heroes program which Professor Mandelbaum organized for the Fraternal Order of Police.

 As someone with a legal education it is easy to lose sight of the lack of basic legal knowledge, as well as the level of misinformation.
 The Trust and Estates Clinical gave me a sense of just how much I did not know.
 I learned with those who were benefiting from our experience.
 There were many conversations dispelling myths about medical directives, as well as what goes into, and stays out, of a will.

 That experience demonstrated the importance of my role, as not only a legal professional, but also as an educator to my future clients.